IGinX-THU/IGinX/docs/quickStarts_Parquet/IGinXByDocker-EnglishVersion.md

 # 10000 refers to the port on host that can be used to access IGinX service.
 You can customize it if preferred.
 ```

-This command will expose the localhost port 10000 as the communication interface with the IGinX cluster.
+This command will expose the host's port 10000 as the communication interface with the IGinX cluster.
 You can start accessing IGinX through 127.0.0.1:10000.